If you’re in desperate need of some R&R but don’t want to pay high massage bills, it’s the perfect time to learn about deep pressure therapy.

 In this blog post, we walk you through what deep pressure therapy is, how it works, and how to achieve it with weighted blankets.

-Just to be clear, deep pressure therapy = deep pressure touch = deep pressure stimulation.
-All these terms refer to the exact same thing.
+Just to clarify, deep pressure therapy = deep pressure touch = deep pressure stimulation.
+All these terms mean exactly the same thing.

 Alright, let’s get started!

 Deep pressure therapy uses firm, gentle, and consistent pressure on one’s body.
 That’s all there is to it.
 The therapy may be simple, but it truly helps you relax

 According to Harvard researchers, applying this sort of pressure helps people with hyperactivity, ADHD, autism, sensory processing disorder (SPD), and other special needs feel at ease because it reduces their anxiety.
 In occupational therapy, the deep pressure stimulation overrides other senses, so the participant is better able to feel calm and soothed.

 Of course, you don’t need to have any of these conditions in order to enjoy deep pressure therapy.
 Whether you have anxiety, insomnia, work stress, or would just enjoy deeper and more relaxing sleep, you’ll benefit from deep pressure therapy.

 Even if you’re just learning the term “deep pressure therapy,” chances are you’ve encountered this form of therapy.
 For instance, think about how your body reacts when you snuggle up under a heavy blanket.
 Your mind calms down and your body releases tension.
 That’s deep pressure therapy.

 How Does Deep Pressure Therapy Work?

 Now that you know about the basics of deep pressure therapy, let’s explore the science of how it works.